vicksonzero/rogue-hoarder/README.md

 WASD, ZQSD, or Arrow keys to move.

-Press J to attack, S (while on ground) to block with shield
+Press J or K to attack, S (while on ground) to block with shield

 ------------------------------------